lanmaster53/recon-ng/README.md

 ## Donations

 Recon-ng is free software.
 However, large amounts of time and effort go into its continued development.
-If you are interested in financially supporting the development of Recon-ng, please send your donation to tjt1980[at]gmail.com via PayPal.
+If you are interested in financially supporting the project, you can view and assist in marketing the [Pluralsight content](https://app.pluralsight.com/library/courses/technical-information-gathering-recon-ng), or send a donation to tjt1980[at]gmail.com via PayPal.
 Thank you.